In short, Minnesota’s current law on asset forfeiture (government takes your money):

 Now what do you call it?

 Asset forfeiture laws are a type of government “taking” of private property.
 And they have been around a long time.
-But they have degenerated in recent years from “Judicial Asset Forfeiture” after conviction; into “Administrative Asset Forfeiture” on a police officer’s mere suspicion.
+But they have degenerated in recent years from “Judicial Asset Forfeiture” after conviction or other judicial review; into “Administrative Asset Forfeiture” on a police officer’s mere suspicion.
 What’s the difference?
 First, a little background and context.

 If you steal from a thief, is that stealing?